The best ways to dry out your wet running shoes and walking boots

 Estimated reading time: 5 minutes

-I am sharing some tips about drying out walking boots in this article.
+This article shares some tips about drying out walking boots.
 As you can imagine, I wear hiking boots a lot, both as a dog walker and as a scout leader.
 This is a follow-up to our article on cat litter.

 Start the Cleaning and Drying process as soon as you can